netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-6/README.md

     }
 }
 ```
+> The mutation id in this case is really just the function name.
+This is a common pattern where you use constants for the mutation types.
+One of the advantages of this is that you can see all your mutations in the application easier.
+This is preferred in larger applications where there are multiple collaborators.

 You can add as many mutations you like here, but you should organize the mutations properly and group them by components or similar.

 Create your own mutation that adds an item to the list of feed items that you have in your state.
 Import the `mutations/index` module to the store (`store/index.js`) and add it to the `mutations` object.